-In Lemma~\ref{lem5} it was proved that a left-quasiregular Lie-solvable Novikov algebra is $\mathcal{A}$-radical.
-Conversely, let $A=\mathcal{A}$.
-Then the algebra $A/[A,A]$ is also $\mathcal{A}$-radical, and hence is quasiregular.
-But the ideal $[A,A]$ is right-nilpotent by \cite{TUZ}, and hence is left-quasiregular by \cite{P2024}.
-It follows from Lemma~\ref{lem5} that the algebra $A$ is left-quasiregular. \end{proof}
+Lemma~\ref{lem5} established that every left quasiregular Lie-solvable Novikov algebra is $\mathcal{A}$-radical.
+Conversely, suppose that $A=\mathcal{A}(A)$.
+Then the algebra $A/[A,A]$ is $\mathcal{A}$-radical as well, and therefore is quasiregular.
+On the other hand, the ideal $[A,A]$ is right nilpotent by \cite{TUZ}; hence, by \cite{P2024}, it is left quasiregular.
+Therefore, by Lemma~\ref{lem5}, the algebra $A$ is left quasiregular. \end{proof}

 \begin{corollary} Let $A$ be a Lie-solvable Novikov algebra.
-Then its left-quasiregular radical is equal to the intersection of all ideals $I$ of $A$ such that $A/I$ is a field. \end{corollary}
+Then the left quasiregular radical of $A$ coincides with the intersection of all ideals $I$ such that $A/I$ is a field. \end{corollary}

-\begin{proof} The left-quasiregular radical coincides with the Andrunakievich radical by Theorem~\ref{theo3}.
-The Andrunakievich radical of $A$ coincides with the intersection of all ideals $I$ of $A$ such that $A/I$ is a subdirectly irreducible algebra with idempotent heart by \cite{P2024}.
-However, the ideal $[A,A]$ is solvable, whence $[A,A]\subseteq \mathcal{A}(A)\subseteq I$.
-Thus, $A/I$ is an associative and commutative algebra.
-It is easy to notice that a subdirectly irreducible associative and commutative algebra with an idempotent heart is a field. \end{proof}
+\begin{proof} By Theorem~\ref{theo3}, the left quasiregular radical coincides with the Andrunakievich radical.
+By \cite{P2024}, the Andrunakievich radical of $A$ coincides with the intersection of all ideals $I$ such that $A/I$ is a subdirectly irreducible algebra with an idempotent heart by \cite{P2024}.
+However, since the ideal $[A,A]$ is solvable, it follows that $[A,A]\subseteq \mathcal{A}(A)\subseteq I$.
+Therefore, $A/I$ is an associative commutative algebra.
+It is well known that a subdirectly irreducible associative commutative algebra with an idempotent heart is a field. \end{proof}